jacquuouille/dbt-lengow/README.md

-Welcome to your new dbt project!
+# Custom Pricing Competitiveness Dashboard
-> Designing the end-to-end solution, from data extraction to dashboard creation.
+The goal of this project is to design the end-to-end solution to a client, from data extraction to dashboard creation.
 The final output will allow the client to self-serve answers to recurring questions about how their prices compare to competitors in the market.

 ### To explore lineage and metadata: